Frequently Asked Questions

 Do Adults play Baseball or Softball?

 Yes.
 The Greenway Giants have many teams playing in Senior competitions of both Baseball and Softball.
 Both sports offer a range of options, so whether you would like to take part in a social competition or something more serious, we can help you out.
-Please refer to the Contacts section, where you will find the details of Senior Baseball and Senior Softball Coordinators.
+Please refer to the Contacts section, where you will find the details of Senior Baseball and Social 7’s Softball Coordinators.

 How can I stay in touch with Upcoming Events?

 The simplest and most convenient starting point for all items matters related to Baseball and Softball is the Greenway Giants website (greenwaygiants.org.au).
 This site has links to all relevant association websites, and includes details of upcoming social events and development opportunities.
-Also, the club publishes a magnificent newsletter each week called The Infield Flyer, which promotes upcoming events, includes competition standings tables, match reports, and an array of terrific photos showing the action from around the diamonds.
-It is a terrific read for parents and youngsters alike.

 How can I help my Child get more out of playing Baseball or Softball?